Renesas-SST/meta-renesas/meta-rzg2l/docs/recipes-docs/rzpi-readme/files/README.md

 ```

 **Note:**
 **(1) The SDK build may fail depending on the build environment.
-At that time, please run the build again after a period of time**
+At that time, please run the build again after a period of time.**

 **(2) The SDK result of the `ls` command is built using the target image `IMAGE=core-image-qt`.
 Other SDKs will be located in the same location `~/Yocto/yocto_rzsbc_board/build/tmp/deploy/sdk` but will have different names according to the target image.**

 #### Install eSDK on your host machine